Summary: Leverhulme Early Career Fellow

 Articles and Chapters

-Scribal Crusading: Three New Manuscript Witnesses to the Regional Reception and Transmission of First Crusade Letters, Traditio 72 (in press, forthcoming 2017) (12,775 words).
+Scribal Crusading: Three New Manuscript Witnesses to the Regional Reception and Transmission of First Crusade Letters, Traditio 72 (2017): 13369.

-Authority and Liberty: John Wesleys View of Medieval England, Wesley and Methodist Studies 7 (2015): 126 (26 pp.) [published by Penn State University Press].
+Authority and Liberty: John Wesleys View of Medieval England, Wesley and Methodist Studies 7 (2015): 126 [Penn State University Press].

-4. Preambles to Crusading: The Arengae of Crusade Letters issued by Innocent III and Honorius III, in The Papacy, Religious Life, and the Crusade in the Early Thirteenth Century, ed.
-Jessalynn Bird (Amsterdam: Amsterdam University Press, in press, forthcoming 2017) (7,471 words).
+Preambles to Crusading: The Arengae of Crusade Letters issued by Innocent III and Honorius III, in Papacy, Crusade and Christian-Muslim Relations, ed.
+J. Bird (Amsterdam: Amsterdam University Press, 2018), pp. 6378.

-3. The Use of the Bible in the Arengae of Pope Gregory IXs Crusade Calls, in The Uses of the Bible in Crusader Sources, ed.
-Elizabeth Lapina and Nicholas Morton (Leiden: Brill, 2017), pp. 20635 (30 pp.).
+The Use of the Bible in the Arengae of Pope Gregory IXs Crusade Calls, in The Uses of the Bible in Crusader Sources, ed.
+E. Lapina and N. Morton (Leiden: Brill, 2017), pp. 20635.

-2. The Role of Pope Honorius III in the Fifth Crusade, in The Fifth Crusade in Context: The Crusading Movement in the Early Thirteenth Century, ed.
-E.J.
-Mylod, Guy Perry, Thomas W. Smith and Jan Vandeburie (London: Routledge, 2017), pp. 1526 (12 pp.).
+The Role of Pope Honorius III in the Fifth Crusade, in The Fifth Crusade in Context (as above), pp. 1526.

-1. Pope Honorius III, the Military Orders and the Financing of the Fifth Crusade: A Culture of Papal Preference?, in The Military Orders: Volume 6.1, Culture and Conflict in the Mediterranean World, ed.
-Jochen Schenk and Mike Carr (London: Routledge, 2017), pp. 5461 (8 pp.).
+Pope Honorius III, the Military Orders and the Financing of the Fifth Crusade: A Culture of Papal Preference?, in The Military Orders: Volume 6.1, Culture and Conflict in the Mediterranean World, ed.
+J. Schenk and M. Carr (London: Routledge, 2017), pp. 5461.